 She began shaking and crying as soon as she sat down opposite me in front of the class.
 She knew something bad happened when she was very young, but she couldn’t remember what it was.
 Yet she was certain it had affected her whole life.
 “I don’t trust my father,” she said, “He has a weird sexual vibe toward me.
 I keep him at arm’s length.”

 I began tapping myself, and without me having to give her any instructions, she began tapping on herself as well.
-We had recently covered Gary Craig's Tell the Story technique in the workshop, so everyone was familiar with it.
+We had recently covered the Tell the Story Technique in the workshop, so everyone was familiar with it.

-One of the nice characteristics of EFT is that you can tap on a feeling even when you can't remember an event clearly, and I've found that such tapping often brings up a memory of the event.
-So we began tapping on "Even though something bad happened when I was 3, and I can't remember what it was, I deeply and completely accept myself.
-I accept myself without remembering."
-While Gary Craig encourages us drill down to the specific events that underlie a feeling, in his fourth tutorial, you'll see that general tapping to "take the edge off" intense emotions.
-There's a time to be very directive, and there's a time to be patient and allow a client to go at their own pace.
+One of the nice characteristics of EFT is that you can tap on a feeling even when you can’t remember an event clearly, and I’ve found that such tapping often brings up a memory of the event.
+So we began tapping on “Even though something bad happened when I was 3, and I can’t remember what it was, I deeply and completely accept myself.
+I accept myself without remembering.”
+Though we are encouraged in EFT to drill down to the specific events that underlie a feeling, general tapping can help “take the edge off” intense emotions.
+There’s a time to be very directive, and there’s a time to be patient and allow a client to go at their own pace.
 I also chose not to interrupt Claire by asking for an initial SUD level, since she was clearly at maximum emotional charge.

 After tapping for a while on not being able to remember the bad thing, Claire began to cry again, and said that she feels totally shut down from waist down.
 We tapped on that feeling, using her exact words.
 “Even though I’m totally shut down from the waist down, I deeply and completely accept myself.”